 Smiling is the best way to make a good first impression.
 It can instantly make you more approachable — thereby opening both social and professional doors for you.
 However, if you suffer from fractured, decayed, or diseased teeth, you can’t smile comfortably.
 It makes you feel self-conscious about yourself.
-That’s where dental crowns come in — they restore your confidence by giving you the perfect set of pearly white teeth!
-At URBN Dental Midtown & Uptown, we examine your condition carefully and have you fitted for the perfect set of dental crowns that look and feel exactly like your actual teeth.
+That’s where dental crowns Houston come in — they restore your confidence by giving you the perfect set of pearly white teeth!
+At URBN Dental Midtown & Uptown, we examine your condition carefully and have you fitted for the perfect set of Houston dental crowns that look and feel exactly like your actual teeth.

 What are Dental Crowns?

 Our Houston Uptown dentists offer a wide range of solutions to restore your smile.
 You can try treatments and procedures like dental veneers, oral surgery, teeth whitening, or a number of other cosmetic procedures.
 All of them are suitable for different reasons.
-However, dental crown treatment is one of the most popular and effective cosmetic dentistry treatments available.
+However, Houston dental crown treatment is one of the most popular and effective cosmetic dentistry treatments available.

 Necessity of Dental Crowns

 Dental crowns in Houston serve several purposes.
 The following are some of the primary reasons you may need dental crowns:

 - Protecting weak or decaying teeth from damage, fractures, or cracks.

 - Restore the aesthetic appearance of a broken or fractured tooth.